scalapb/ScalaPB/sbt-settings.md

 {%endhighlight%}

-You should also pull a corresponding version of ScalaPB runtime library into your build by adding the following like to your `build.sbt` file:
+You should also pull a corresponding version of ScalaPB runtime library into your build by adding the following line to your `build.sbt` file:

 {%highlight scala%}
 // Controls which version of ScalaPB runtime is added to the